- Conduct a patient centered interview

 - To elicit the common symptoms associated with anxiety as per the most current DSM criteria

 - To elicit the contextual and other factors contributing to the anxiety symptoms and probe for/describe impact of anxiety on patient’s function.

 - To differentiate between situational anxiety and anxiety disorders e.g. GAD, OCD, phobias, PTSD

-- Propose non-pharmacologic and pharmacologic management options for patients with anxiety, including drug classes, common side effects and timeline for efficacy (doses and exact drug names not necessary)
+- Propose non-pharmacologic and pharmacologic management options for patients with anxiety, including therapy choices, drug classes, common side effects and timeline for efficacy

 - Identify locally available resources that can provide support or help with ongoing management of this chronic condition.

 ‘Tam M, Creek K. Anxiety One-Page Primer.
 DFCM Open.
 2013.
 Avaialble at: hyyps://dfcmopen.com.
 Attribution-NonCommercial-NoDerivs CC BY-NC-ND

 Locke AB, Kirst N, Shultz CG.
 Diagnosis and management of generalized anxiety disorder and panic disorder in adults.
 Am Fam Physician.
 2015;91(9):617-624. doi: d11959 [pii].

 Centre for Effective Practice.
 Youth Mental Health: Anxiety and Depression.
 Published June 2017.

 Preston J. Psy.D and P.A.
 Distributors.
 Quick Reference to Psychiatric Medications®.
 2015.
 Available at: http://psyd-fx.com/